 Changing Landscapes: London Parks

-Springbank and Victoria Parks are two well know London Parks.
-The archaeology of these parks reveals a history that stretches over 12,000 years in London that includes aboriginal, pioneer, and early military functions.
+The archaeology of Springbank Park and Victoria Park reveals a history that stretches over 12,000 years in London and includes indigenous, pioneer, and early military functions.
 With new development and reuse of our landscape, London’s history can be studied through excavated archaeological sites, archived stories, maps, and photographs.
-Part of the Changing Landscapes exhibit at MOA, Springbank and Victoria Parks illustrate how our use of the land has changed over time.
+As part of the Changing Landscapes exhibit at MOA, Springbank and Victoria Parks illustrate how our use of the land has changed over time.

-Located in Byron Ontario, Springbank Park is a multi-use park consisting of gardens, nature trails, bicycle paths, grassed and natural areas along the Thames River.
-Springbank park is part of the Springbank Cultural Heritage Landscape and is highly valued by Londoners since its history and memories weave the past with the present while contributing to the community’s sense of identity and rich cultural fabric.
-Through historical research and archaeological findings, we can piece together the history of Springbank Park and it’s changing landscape.
+Located in Byron, Ontario, Springbank Park is a multi-use park consisting of gardens, nature trails, bicycle paths, and grassed and natural areas along the Thames River.
+Springbank Park is part of the Springbank Cultural Heritage Landscape, and is highly valued by Londoners since its history and memories contribute to the community’s sense of identity and rich cultural fabric.
+Through historical research and archaeological findings, we can piece together the history of Springbank Park and its changing landscape.

 Pre- Contact Aboriginal Occupation

 Over the past two decades, park improvements have contributed to an increase in archaeological knowledge of the site.
-Excavations lead by Timmins Martelle Heritage Consultants in London Ontario have revealed that Springbank Park was occupied on numerous occasions over thousands of years from the late Middle Archaic Period (3050-2550 B.C) to the Late Woodland Period (A.D.
+Excavations lead by Timmins Martelle Heritage Consultants in London, Ontario have revealed that Springbank Park was occupied on numerous occasions over thousands of years, from the late Middle Archaic Period (3050-2550 B.C) to the Late Woodland Period (A.D.
 900- 1650).
-One site within the park located on the Thames River revealed over 6800 Aboriginal artifacts, animal bones, and plant fragments.
-This particular site was occupied on multiple occasions during the Middle Archaic (3500- 2550 B.C.), Late Archaic (1500- 500 B.C.), and Middle Woodland (400B.C- 500 A.D.), and Late Woodland periods (1400-1650 A.D.).
+One site within the park, located on the Thames River, revealed over 6800 Aboriginal artifacts, animal bones, and plant fragments.
+This particular site was occupied on multiple occasions during the Middle Archaic (3500- 2550 B.C.), Late Archaic (1500- 500 B.C.), Middle Woodland (400B.C- 500 A.D.), and Late Woodland periods (1400-1650 A.D.).

 As many as five 19th and 20th century Euro- Canadian archaeological sites have been located in Springbank Park.
 Interestingly, the discovery of these sites are attributed to picnic goers visiting the park as opposed to archaeologists.
 Artifacts found during excavations include structural items (nails, window glass), table ceramics, and kitchen related items.

 In 1914, the Springbank Amusement Park was opened and featured a cannon ball roller coaster, merry-go-round, bowling alleys, shooting gallery, and Ferris wheel, among other thrills.
-However due to lackluster performance, the park eventually closed and was removed by 1942.
+However, due to lackluster entertainment, the park eventually closed and was removed by 1942.

 In 1958, Storybook Gardens open to serve the families of London and the surrounding area.